“Wherever you go becomes a part of you somehow.”

 - Visiting Dubai’s incredible malls which feature among other oddities one of the world’s largest aquarium tanks and an artificial snow lift (in one of the world’s hottest cities).

 - Marveling at the Rio Carnival’s incredible floats, costumes, and music at the Sambadrome.
 The Carnival- which lasts six to eight hours a night for four nights- is called justifiably¨the Greatest Show on Earth¨.

 - Attending the Calgary Stampede.
 The fireworks, art displays, animal shows, parades, and festivals are some of the best I have ever seen.
 Calgary also takes on an inimitable festive and warm atmosphere during the Stampede.

-- Taking ¨behind the scenes¨ tours of all four Disneyworld parks in Orlando for a week which showcased:
+- Taking ¨behind the scenes¨ tours of all four Disneyworld parks in Orlando (and both Disneyland Parks in California) which showcased:

-- The nursery where Disneyworld sculpts its iconic topiaries: and
+- The nursery where Disneyworld sculpts its iconic topiaries.

 - Royal Caribbean’s Liberty of the Sea‘s terrific broadway show: Saturday Night Live and their impressive skating spectacular.

-I explore this theme at more length in my blog post: What is the Difference Between a Traveler and a Tourist?
+I explore a related theme in my blog post: What is the Difference Between a Traveler and a Tourist?

 Some Additional Posts About Lessons I Learned Traveling Round-the-World for Five Years

 - Fifty Plus Nomad’s Exclusive Traveling and Living Abroad Seminars: Let Me Help You Put Your Dreams Into Flight (Coming Soon)Take one of my two Fifty-Plus Nomad seminars in my home in Merida, Mexico.
 Benefit from my sixteen years of experience traveling and living around the world.
 Learn how to travel around the world long-term and live in different countries.